 ‘ Where is Loc? ’ asked Binh.

-‘ Fifteen minutes ago roughly five-hundred metres along the valley,’ said Bowman, confident the captain would confirm his identification for the type of tank rounds.
+‘ About five-hundred metres along the valley,’ said Bowman, confident the captain would confirm his identification for the type of tank rounds.

 Other than report back, for the moment there was nothing more he could do although he wished otherwise.
 South Vietnam fought for its life.
 Before Mason and the fledgling Special Operations Service took over covert action on the Indo-China peninsular, his own country pretended it was not involved - despite keeping a police advisory team in Saigon for the last nine years – other than snooping on the Americans and South Vietnamese for anything the military attachés could glean about the latest weapons and tactics.
 At least the Queen now sent a Royal Engineers officer across the Laos border to dig for communist weapons - a lone paratrooper provided Britain's expeditionary force.

-' We find more, Dai-Ta. ' Ky bent down and began easing another box from the stony soil.
+' We find more, Dai-Ta. ' Ky bent down and began easing another box from the red soil.

 ' Make it quick,' remarked the colonel ironically, flicking his fingers at the deep pit,' otherwise, Ky, we'll all march chained together for the rest of our short lives carrying the enemy’s supplies over these mountains. '

-' We’ve landed on top of an arsenal,' endorsed the colonel, allowing himself a brief smile as he stood for a moment, confronted with the capture of enough enemy tank rounds to keep a communist armoured regiment in battle for months.
-Almost unsure where to start, he took another pull on the cigarette which jutted from his mouth, studied his watch, thought for a moment, then instructed the sergeant-major, ' Get on that radio, Tu, keep it short, tell all three company commanders to make their men work faster and warn their look outs to keep doubly alert.
+' We’ve landed on top of an arsenal,' realised the colonel, allowing himself a brief smile as he paused and stood for a moment, confronted with the capture of enough enemy tank rounds to keep a communist armoured regiment in battle for months.
+Almost unsure where to start, he took another pull on the cigarette which jutted from his mouth, studied his watch, thought for a moment, then instructed the sergeant-major, ' Get on that radio, Tu, keep it short - tell all three company commanders to make their men work faster and warn their look outs to keep doubly alert.
 We may have the whole North Vietnamese Army in the next valley.'

 ' Da vang, ' confirmed Tu respectfully and rattled off the orders in his patient Mekong Delta dialect.
 Two clicks in swift succession escaped from the radio.
 Tu waited, smoking, the black telephone clutched hard against his chest, until he heard a third click.